Need more information on planning for retirement?

 $537,560 | $185,000 | 8X income at that time |

-Ideally, everyone in this age group would have saved the recommended amount – 8X annual salary by age 60 – or, at the very least, have made significant progress towards that goal.
-Unfortunately, according to the Federal Reserve survey2, that's not the case.
-Median income for this age group of $63,3365 may also be a contributing factor.
+Ideally, everyone in this age group would have saved the recommended amount of 8X annual salary by age 60 or, at the very least, have made significant progress towards that goal.15 However, median household retirement savings figures don’t reflect this benchmark.
+Relatively high median income for this age group — $67,704 — may be a contributing factor.16

 Catch-up tips: Those at the lower end of this age range who are lagging the savings recommendations still have an opportunity to reduce discretionary spending, max out retirement plan contributions, and take advantage of catch-up contributions to make up for lost time.
-Those at the higher end of this age range face a more challenging scenario and may want to consult a financial professional for advice.
+Those at the higher end of this age range face a more challenging scenario and may want to consult a financial advisor for guidance.

 Average household retirement savings | Median household retirement savings | Recommended retirement savings at age 67 (retirement age) |